dmangame/dmangame/more_ais.md

 layout: default
 ---

-## more ais
+## sharing AIs

-The [dmanai][1] repository contains AIs for dmangame.
+The [dmanai][1] repository contains sample AIs for dmangame.
 If you'd like your AI to be available for others to play against, fork the dmanai repository on github.
+The AI in your fork are then available for others to play against.

 ### playing with AIs from dmanai